cezi/julianowe-eu/_works/pocketbudget.md

 # Ideas
 description7:
   title: Ideas
-  text1: "<p>When we began to gather ideas over how might we help in having more control over finances we found many new, interesting ideas that would not only create solutions for the analytics of incomes and expenses in the application but also develop the educational and supportive side of it. </p>"
+  text1: "<p>When we began to gather ideas over how might we help in having more control over finances</br> we found many new, interesting ideas that would not only create solutions for the analytics of incomes and expenses in the application</br> but also develop the educational and supportive side of it. </p>"
   text2: "<p> In help came competitor analysis.
-Our team researched seven applications whose main function was to control and analyze expenses.</br> We identified few the most important and useful ideas which help user stay on track such as: </br></br>
+Our team researched seven applications whose <b>main function was to control and analyze expenses</b>.</br> We identified few the most important and useful ideas which help user stay on track such as: </br></br>
-<b>Gamification</b></br>
+<b>• Gamification</b></br>
-<b>Setting targets for specific categories</b></br>
+<b>• Setting targets for specific categories</b></br>
-<b>Filtering reports by periods</b></br>
+<b>• Filtering reports by periods</b></br>
-<b>Clear and easy to understand graphs of finances and timelines</b>
+<b>• Clear and easy to understand graphs of finances and timelines</b>
 </p>"

-gallery-testing-one:
-  - assets/img/blog/blog6.jpg

 # Three branches
 description8:
   title: Three branches
-  text1: "<p>The time for sketches began. </br>Our team divided work into three key branches of solutions for the user.
-With that we created the main user flow, including registration, configuration and entry of basic parameters and most importantly, three main paths as means to provide a broad horizon for the user in strengthening his knowledge and control over finances:
+  text1: "<p>The time for sketches began. </br>Our team divided work into three key branches of solutions for the user.</br> With that we created the main user flow, including registration, configuration and entry of basic parameters</br> and most importantly, three main paths as means to provide a broad horizon for the user in strengthening his knowledge and control over finances:
 </p>"
-  text2: "<p><b>Browsing the learning tab,</b></br>
+  text2: "<p><b>• Browsing the learning tab,</b></br>
-<b>Arranging a consultation with a financial adviser</b></br>
+<b>• Arranging a consultation with a financial adviser</b></br>
-<b>Creating a goal</b></br>
+<b>• Creating a goal</b></br>
 </p>"

 gallery-testing-two: